Southern tick-associated rash illness: Cause

+In 2004, the disease was suggested to be caused by the related bacterium Borrelia lonestari, which is a spirochete first isolated in culture in 2004.
+However, the conclusion has been controversial since the spirochete has not been detected in many cases of the syndrome, which has led some authors to argue that the illness is not caused by a bacterial pathogen.
 Several studies have failed to detect Borrelia burgdorferi, which is the causative agent of Lyme disease, in patients from the southern United States.

-This disease may be caused by the related bacterium Borrelia lonestari, which is a spirochete first isolated in culture in 2004.
-However, this conclusion is controversial since the spirochete is not detected in all cases of the syndrome, which has led some authors to argue that the illness is not caused by a bacterial pathogen.
+It has been suggested that tick salivary toxins may play a role, as the toxins are similar to spiders, scorpions, and homologous to those found in snakes.

 Treatment

 Infections are treated with antibiotics, particularly doxycycline, and the acute symptoms appear to respond to these drugs.

 Prognosis

 No serious long-term effects are known for this disease, but preliminary evidence suggests, if such symptoms do occur, they are less severe than those associated with Lyme disease.